CankingApp/cankingapp.github.io/themes/maupassant/README.md

 - self_search - A jQuery-based [local search engine](http://hahack.com/codes/local-search-engine-for-hexo), with the dependency on the plugin [hexo-generator-search](https://github.com/PaicHyperionDev/hexo-generator-search).
 - google_analytics - [Google Analytics](https://www.google.com/analytics/) tracking id
 - baidu_analytics - [Baidu Analytics](http://tongji.baidu.com) tracking id
+- show_category_count - Show the count of categories in the sidebar widget.
+- toc_number - Show the list number of toc.
 - shareto - Enable share button
 - busuanzi - Enable [Busuanzi](http://busuanzi.ibruce.info) page views
+- widgets_on_small_screens - Show the widgets at the bottom of small screens.
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
-[FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons you like [here](http://fontawesome.io/icons/) and use them according to the instruction.
+[FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons which you like [here](http://fontawesome.io/icons/) and use them according to the instruction.
 - widgets - Choose and arrange the widgets in sidebar here.
 - links - Edit your blogroll here.
+- timeline - Show a timeline of the website by setting `layout: timeline` of a page.
 - Static files - Static files directory, for convenience of CDN usage.
 - Theme version - For automatic refresh of static files on CDN.